Proper VA Health Care, including access to medical cannabis is an ongoing battle as cannabis is still federally illegal.

 Between those called to testify to the congressional committee and the subcommittee members, there was widespread support for these three pro-cannabis bills.
 However, many of the representatives from the VA itself, including Keita Franklin, adamantly opposed the proposals.

-Franklin, the national director of suicide prevention in the VA’s Office of Mental Health, stated the VA Medicinal Cannabis Research Act was too risky.
+Franklin is the national director of suicide prevention in the VA’s Office of Mental Health.
+She stated the VA Medicinal Cannabis Research Act was too risky.
 In her opinion, there was not yet enough preliminary work to reduce the risk for human study.
 She proposed, “a smaller, early-phase trial design would be used to advance our knowledge of benefits and risk regarding cannabis before moving to a type of more expansive approach as described in this proposed legislation.”

 Based on guidance from the Drug Enforcement Agency (DEA), the VA also opposed the Veterans Equal Access Act.
 The DEA has declared that no VA doctors may recommend cannabis use to their patients.
 The DEA “advised VA that no provision of the controlled substances act would be exempt from criminal sanctions as a VA physician who acts with intent to provide a patient with means to obtain marijuana.”